Creating your personal website using Quarto

 Contribute

-I’ve learned a lot about Quarto over the past year+, and I continue to discover new things on the regular!
+I’ve learned a lot about Quarto since it was released in 2022, and I continue to discover new things on the regular!
 If you have suggestions on how to correct, improve, or expand on these instructions, please feel free to file an issue on GitHub.
 Alternatively, you may fork this repository, make any suggested changes, and submit a pull request – if you’d like to go this route, I ask that you first open an issue to discuss your ideas with me .